ndreynolds/ndreynolds.github.com/posts/2015-01-31-getting-angular-and-rails-talking.md

 ---

-In this post, I want to explore a few of the ways to exchange data between a Rails app and AngularJS module and look at the pros and cons of each approach.
-While Angular sees a lot of usage in single-page applications (SPAs), I've found it just as useful for enhancing certain pages of a Rails application with more dynamic interfaces, while sticking to plain, scaffoldable CRUD screens for the rest.
+In this post, I want to explore a few of the ways to exchange data between a Rails app and an AngularJS module---looking at the pros and cons of each approach.
+While Angular sees a lot of usage in single-page applications (SPAs), I've found it just as useful for enhancing certain pages of a Rails application with more dynamic interfaces, while sticking to plain, scaffoldable CRUD screens for the rest of the app.

 <!--more-->